 - Starting April 6, all travelers, both Ukrainian citizens and foreigners, arriving in Ukraine will be required to undergo a 14-day supervised quarantine period.
 The quarantine can be done in a private residence after downloading a special smartphone monitoring application.

 - On March 15, the U.S. Department of State authorized the voluntary departure of non-essential U.S. government personnel and family members with high risk medical conditions for COVID-19.

 - U.S. government personnel are prohibited from all official and personal travel within Ukraine outside of Kyiv proper.

-- U.S. Embassy Kyiv has suspended all routine immigrant and nonimmigrant visa services until further notice.
+- U.S. Embassy Kyiv has suspended most routine immigrant and nonimmigrant visa services until further notice.
 The Embassy is providing limited services for U.S. citizens, including adoptions and emergency services.
 Please visit our website for additional information.

 - U.S. Embassy Kyiv has reduced staffing and is practicing social distancing.
 Personnel are further advised to avoid large gatherings.